-13. Effect of Filing and Transmission of Notice of Filing.
-A filing by a party under this Appendix, together with the transmission of the "Notice of Electronic Filing," constitutes a filing under RCFC 5 and an entry on the docket kept by the clerk under RCFC 58 and 79.
+15. Effect of Filing.

+- (a) ECF Cases.
+A filing by a party via the ECF System, together with the transmission of the "Notice of Electronic Filing," constitutes a filing under RCFC 5 and an entry on the docket kept by the clerk under RCFC 58 and 79. - (b) Non-ECF Cases.
+A document submitted by a pro se litigant via e-mail or in paper form constitutes a filing under RCFC 5 once entered by the clerk in the ECF System.

-14. Official Court Record.
-The official court record is the electronic recording of the document as stored by the court and the filing party is bound by the document as filed.
+16. Official Court Record.
+The official court record is the electronic recording of the document in the ECF System as stored by the court and the filing party is bound by the document as filed.